-Each Acute Crisis Unit shall maintain an organized medical record keeping system to collect and document information appropriate to the treatment processes.
+Each Crisis Stabilization Unit shall maintain an organized medical record keeping system to collect and document information appropriate to the treatment processes.
 This system shall be organized; easily retrievable, usable medical records stored under confidential conditions and with planned retention and disposition.

-122.000 Basic requirements
+122.00 Basic requirements

-- (a) The Acute Crisis Unit's policies and procedures shall: - (1) define the content of the client's medical record in accordance with Section 300.000 through Section 310.000 of this manual. - (2) define storage, retention and destruction requirements for client medical records; - (3) require client medical records be confidentially maintained in locked equipment under secure measures; - (4) require legible entries in client medical records signed with first name or initial, last name, and dated by the person making the entry; - (5) require the client's name be typed or written on each sheet of paper or page in the client record; - (6) require a signed consent for treatment before the client is admitted on a voluntary basis; and

-(7) require a signed consent for follow-up before any contact after discharge is made.

-123.000 Record access for clinical staff
+(a) The Crisis Stabilization Unit's policies and procedures shall:

+(1) define the content of the client's medical record in accordance with Section 300.000 through Section 310.000 of this manual.
+(2) define storage, retention and destruction requirements for client medical records; (3) require client medical records be confidentially maintained in locked equipment under secure measures; (4) require legible entries in client medical records signed with first name or initial, last name, and dated by the person making the entry; (5) require the client's name be typed or written on each sheet of paper or page in the client record; (6) require a signed consent for treatment; and (7) require a signed consent for follow-up before any contact after discharge is made.
+00 Record access for clinical staff

-(a) The Acute Crisis Unit shall assure client records are readily accessible to the Acute Crisis Unit staff directly caring for the client.
+(a) The Crisis Stabilization Unit shall assure client records are readily accessible to the Crisis Stabilization Unit staff directly caring for the client.
 Such access shall be limited to the minimum necessary to carry out the staff member's job functions or the purpose for the use of the records.

-124.000 Clinical record content, intake and assessment
+Clinical record content, intake and assessment 124.00